aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/getting-started/set-license-using-embedded-resource/_index.md

 Before we dive into the tutorial, make sure you have the following prerequisites in place:

 1. Aspose.Page for .NET Library: Ensure that you have the Aspose.Page for .NET library installed.
-You can download it from [here](https://releases.aspose.com/page/net/).
+You can download it from the **[Aspose.Page for .NET download page](https://releases.aspose.com/page/net/)**.

 2. License File: Obtain the license file, commonly named "MergedAPI.Aspose.Total.NET.lic," which is essential for authenticating your use of Aspose.Page.
-If you don't have a license, you can get a temporary one from [here](https://purchase.aspose.com/temporary-license/).
+If you don't have a license, you can get a temporary one from the **[temporary license request page](https://purchase.aspose.com/temporary-license/)**.

 Now, let's proceed with the step‑by‑step guide on how to set the license using an embedded resource.